samwda/sam-reading-time/readme.txt

 == Frequently Asked Questions ==

 = Can I change the reading speed? =
 Yes.
 You can adjust the WPM value from the settings page.
+All existing posts will be automatically recalculated upon saving.

 = Where is the settings page? =
 Under the WordPress Dashboard menu: `Posts > Reading Time Settings`.